Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with DBCS.md

 ## Deploy Oracle DBCS on OCI

+**(Note: Create a DBCS in the separate private subnet need to set the correct security list, ingress rule and NAT.
+SO for the easy of configure in the following steps, we will the same private network which used by  kubernetes cluster)**

-1. ------In the OCI Console, Create a new private subnet 10.0.30.0/24 in the same VCN of the kubernetes cluster, with new security list, add ingress rule to open port 22, 1521.
+1. (**Not use**)In the OCI Console, Create a new private subnet 10.0.30.0/24 in the same VCN of the kubernetes cluster, with new security list, add ingress rule to open port 22, 1521. route table to NAT.

-2. ------Provisioning a DBCS named ORCL with PDB named pdb1.

-   Write down the DBCS private ip address like *10.0.30.2*

-   DB Hostname: *dbhost.dbprivatesubnet.mycluster.oraclevcn.com*

-   CDB service: *ORCL_nrt1b7.dbprivatesubnet.mycluster.oraclevcn.com*

-   PDB service: *pdb1.dbprivatesubnet.mycluster.oraclevcn.com*

-1. Create a DBCS into the exist private subnet: oke-subnet-quick-mycluster...
+2. Create a DBCS VM into the exist private subnet: oke-subnet-quick-mycluster...

-2. Write down the DBCS private ip address like *10.0.10.5*
+3. Write down the DBCS information like:

+   Private IP address: *10.0.10.5*

    DB Hostname: *dbcs.sub981952be8.mycluster.oraclevcn.com*